Tomislav Tomašević: Member of the Croatian Parliament (2020–present)

 Tomislav Tomašević was one of the co-founders of the We Can! political party in 2019, right before the European Parliament election.
 It was meant to compete on a national stage and represent to the left-wing and green voter base, vowing to not form a coalition with "compromised" political parties such as the SDP.
 In the 2020 parliamentary election, as the head of the Green–Left Coalition, he was elected member of the 10th Croatian Parliament.
 His mandate began on 22 July 2020.
 By the end of the month, he joined four parliamentary committees: Physical Planning and Construction Committee, Committee on the Constitution, Standing Orders and Political System, Interparliamentary Co-operation Committee, and executive committee of the National Group to the Inter-Parliamentary Union.

-In the 2021 Zagreb local elections Tomašević was elected as Mayor of Zagreb.
+In the 2021 Zagreb local elections Tomašević was elected as mayor of Zagreb.
 Consequently, on 4 June, before assuming office as mayor, he froze his mandate in Parliament.
 For the remainder of the term, his replacement was Urša Raukar-Gamulin.

 In 2024, despite being mayor, he ran in the 6th constituency and got 17,674 preferential votes.
 We Can! got 18.14% of the vote, enough to get him elected together with two of his colleagues.
 Immediately after the mandate started, he froze his seat, with the substitute being Rada Borić ever since.

 Zagreb mayoral bids

 2017

 In February 2017, Tomašević was one of the initiators and the co-founder of the Zagreb is OURS! political party.
-In April, it was announced he would be running for Mayor of Zagreb together with Danijela Dolenec and Urša Raukar-Gamulin.
-In the 2017 local elections, he ran for mayor of Zagreb, at the head of the Green-Left Coalition led by Zagreb is OURS!, and won 3.94% of the vote at the election.
+In April, it was announced he would be running for mayor of Zagreb together with Danijela Dolenec and Urša Raukar-Gamulin.
+In the 2017 local elections, he ran for mayor at the head of the Green-Left Coalition led by Zagreb is OURS!, and won 3.94% of the vote at the election.
 The coalition won four seats in the Zagreb Assembly.
-Tomašević was among the elected councilors from the coalition, and was a vocal critic of mayor Milan Bandić in the Assembly.
+Tomašević was among the elected councilors from the coalition, and was a vocal critic of Mayor Milan Bandić in the Assembly.